rqnoble/Project3-Arcade-Clone/README.md

 beautiful 5x6 grid directly into the water as much as your heart so desires.

-Don't worry the player won't drowned.
+Don't worry the player won't drown.
 The player will be immediately and safely teleported back where she started as if nothing happened.